Providing confidence to clients through expertise and delivery

 The harnessing of wind power has become a main source of renewable energy, supplying the UK with 7% of the electricity demand.
 The UK has become a world leader in the offshore wind sector (The Crown Estate).

 Wessex Archaeology is demonstrably the UK market leader in the provision of quality marine archaeological and cultural heritage services.
-Over the last 16 years we have delivered over two-thirds of all marine development projects in UK waters from offshore windfarm Rounds 1, 2 and 3 as well as other major renewables infrastructure and windfarm extension projects, demonstrating our track record as market leaders.
+Since 2002 we have delivered over two-thirds of all marine development projects in UK waters from offshore windfarm Rounds 1, 2 and 3 as well as other major renewables infrastructure and windfarm extension projects, demonstrating our track record as market leaders.
 The Coastal & Marine team are highly trained and equipped to provide the full range of services related to cultural heritage assessments for offshore windfarm development projects.

 Offshore Windfarm Projects: Services